 Under Construction—Coming Soon!

 Stickney Run, 3216 West State Park Road, McHenry (633 acres)

-In 2012, the District will implement a portion of the Master Plan which will include the first phase of the multiuse trail in the southern most portion of the site.
+In 2012, the District implemented a portion of the Master Plan which included the first phase of the multiuse trail in the southern most portion of the site.
 The District will monitor and identify the location of significant natural resources and permitting challenges for future trail expansion.

 Ridgefield Trace Phase III—Crystal Lake to Woodstock regional trail

 This section of the trail will run from McHenry County College on Route 14 to Lakeshore Drive in Woodstock and is funded in part by the Federal Highway Administration's Complete-The-Streets Program.
 This section is being constructed by IDOT along with the Route 14 road improvements.

 Harrison Benwell Conservation Area, Wonder Lake

 A 74.67 acre site, Harrison Benwell was one of the very first parcels to be purchased by the Conservation District in 1973.
 This Restored Oak/Hickory Savanna and wetland complex has been open to the public.
 The updated Master Plan provides a balance of outdoor recreational opportunities which are compatible to the sensitive resources both natural and cultural on the site: picnicking, hiking trail system, community and local trail connections, nature interpretation and wildlife observation.